eduvpn/documentation/FEDERATION_NOTES_2.0.md

 list of participating VPN servers and their OAuth public key.

-The challenge is getting the public keys distributed to all the participating instances.
+The challenge is getting the public keys distributed to all the participating eduVPN instances.
 There are a number of approaches:

 1. create a list of instances and their public keys and have all instance administrators manually copy/paste them in their configuration;
 2. periodically fetch this list and automatically configure the listed public keys;
-3. create a token validation service; when a token is used at any of the instances, the instance will contact a central service to validate the token.
+3. On demand validation.
+Create a token validation service; when a token is used at any of the instances, the instance will contact a central service to validate the token.